mudpi/mudpi-core/README.md

 ```
 Would store the reading in redis with a key of `weather_station`.

-If you wanted to specify a key of your own, you can do so in the sensor config with the `key` option.
+If you wanted to specify a key of your own, you can do so in the sensor config with the `"key"` option.
 Keep in mind this must be a [valid redis key](https://redis.io/topics/data-types-intro) which can be just about anything.
 However, try to keep this simple but descriptive for your own sake.

 ```
 {